Ahmad bin Yahya: Rule as Imam

 The tensions with British Aden caused Ahmad to overcome his antipathy for Saudi Arabia, which he also received from his father.

-In 1955 Yemen began talks with a view towards entering a military pact with Egypt, Syria and Saudi Arabia.
-The warming of relations coincided with a Saudi need for foreign workers to service its expanding oil industry, and in 1955 the Saudi government decreed that Yemenis could enter without work permits.
+In 1955, Yemen began talks with a view towards entering a military pact with Egypt, Syria, and Saudi Arabia.
+The warming of relations coincided with a Saudi need for foreign workers to service its expanding oil industry, and that year the Saudi government decreed that Yemenis could enter without work permits.

-Egypt and Syria signed their pact for a new Arab military alliance on March 3, 1955.
-Egypt's interest was in putting together a pan-Arab league to counter the pro-Western tilt of the recent Iraq-Turkey pact (which, with the addition of Pakistan and Great Britain would become known as the Baghdad Pact).
+Egypt and Syria signed a pact to create a new Arab military alliance on 3 March 1955.
+Egypt's interest was in putting together a pan-Arab league to counter the pro-Western tilt of the recent Iraq-Turkey pact (which, with the addition of Pakistan and the UK would become known as the Baghdad Pact).
 Three days later from their respective capitals Egypt, Syria and Saudi Arabia issued a joint decree announcing an agreement to "strengthen the Arab structure politically, militarily and economically."
 Egypt wanted the remaining four members of the Arab League (Lebanon, Jordan, Libya and Yemen) but Lebanon with commercial interests in the West and the Arab world vacillated and Jordan was disqualified by the terms of British participation in her defense.
 By the end of March Egyptian diplomatic sources conceded that Syria, under diplomatic pressure from Turkey and Iraq, was refusing to move forward on the plans for joint defense and might decide to withdraw if the agreement continued to prohibit signatories from entering into any defense treaty with any non-Arab nation.
 Egypt was able to save face, when, on March 26, 1955, Prime Minister Hasan announced in Cairo that Yemen would join the Egypt-Syria-Saudi Pact and participate in the unscheduled premier's conference in Cairo to conclude the pact.

-In 1955 a coup by a group of officers and two of Ahmad's brothers was crushed.
-In April 1956 Ahmad bin Yahya signed a mutual defense pact with Egypt, involving a unified military command.
+In 1955, a coup by a group of officers and two of Ahmad's brothers was crushed, with Imam Ahmad personally confronting some of the coup participants.

+In 1958, after Egypt and Syria announced their union to form the United Arab Republic (UAR), Imam Ahmad agreed to participate in a confederation between his kingdom and the UAR, called the United Arab States.
+However, the confederation dissolved in 1961, prompting the Imam to write a poem criticizing Nasserism.